-Staff turned up the volume in an effort to drown out his noises, however, this only made things worse.
-As pictures of falling snow filled the screen, Ian cried out, “See!
-I told you we were right and it’s not even in Scotland.” and “Take that Daily Mail, we got there first.”
+Staff turned up the TV volume to 11 in an effort to drown out his noises; however, this only made things worse.
+As pictures of falling snow-filled, blocked roads and jack-knifed lorries covered the screen, Ian cried out, “See!
+I told you we were right, and it’s not even in Scotland.” and “Take that Daily Mail, we got there first.”

-The Daily Express front page, in tribute to Ian, is running with ‘British Snow, for British People, it’s what she would have wanted.”
+The front page of tomorrow’s Daily Express is, in tribute to Ian, running with ‘British Snow, for British People, it’s what she would have wanted.”